digitalbricklayer/techteapotcom/content/posts/intel-study-shows-no-effect-from-using-none-conditioned-air.md

 The top and bottom of it was that the servers, over a nine month test period performed as well whilst exposed to regular none air conditioned air and limited air filtration as servers in a fully air conditioned data centre.

 Does this mean that you can switch off all of your air conditioners and circulate none conditioned air instead?
-No, I'd wait for longer follow up studies before you do that. ;)
+No, I'd wait for longer follow up studies before you do that. :wink:

 [via vnunet.com]